20+ Amazing Summer Day Trips from Louisville

 Ready for some adventure?
 Check out Boone Creek Outdoors.
 Soar on ziplines as long as 1400 feet and as high as 200 feet.
 Traverse bridges and staircases as guides share the history of the unique ecosystem of Boone Creek and the Kentucky Palisades Region.

 Huber’s Orchard and Winery – Huber’s is open for picking fruit, delicious homemade ice cream, and the farm market.
 You can also get lunch and eat out on their patio.
 Truly, I vote ice cream and one of their pies for lunch, balanced meal in my opinion.
 Maybe a glass of strawberry wine for mom or dad?
-The farm park will be opening June 14.
 Don’t forget quarters for food on the docks to feed the fish!

-Conner Prairie (opening 6/18 to general public) – Near Indianapolis, you can drive up and back in a day.
+Conner Prairie – Near Indianapolis, you can drive up and back in a day.
 You will be active exploring their entire place.
 Take a step back in time in their old town area, pet animals, or play in the wood.
 Summer day trips from Louisville make memories and this one is super fun!

 Owensboro – If you are looking for a packed day of outdoor fun, head out early to Owensboro and you will get there super early due to the time change.
 Spend the entire day on the waterfront at Smothers Park (amazing playground and sprayground) or split your day up exploring other notable places.

 Yellow Creek Park is fantastic to explore and definitely stop at Wonder Whip for a treat!
 Another wonderful park with a smaller sprayground and playground but are very nice is Legion Park.
 The playgrounds and spraygrounds are now open, be sure to read the protocols.